-On this page we are going to try to solve the mystery of what the Lego item numbers or catalogue numbers actually mean.
+On this page we are going to try to solve the mystery of what the Lego item numbers or catalog numbers actually mean.
 We will also look at how a Lego set is given a certain item number and where the idea behind Lego product numbers really came from.
-This is something that many of us just simply take for granted when we buy Lego products, but today we are hopefully going to give you a little bit of an insight into what it all means.
+This is something that many of us simply take for granted when we buy Lego products, but today we are hopefully going to give you a little bit of an insight into what it all means.

-I have been playing with Lego since I was around six.
-I’m now thirty and still love the stuff.
-I recently got hooked on the little minifigures and also am really looking forward to some of the Superheroes range about to be released.
-I also write about Lego and would say I’m somewhat of a Lego nerd.
-However, last time I was in a shop looking at all the lovely Lego sets, something struck me.
-What does the little item number on each Lego set actually mean?
+I have been playing with Lego since I was around six; I’m now thirty and still love the stuff.
+I recently got hooked on the little mini-figures, and also am really looking forward to some of the Superheroes range about to be released.
+I also write about Lego, and would say I’m somewhat of a Lego nerd.
+However, last time I was in a shop looking at all the lovely Lego sets, something struck me: what does the little item number on each Lego set actually mean?
 Anytime you buy a Lego product, it has a number or code on the box.
 For instance, buy a Lego Ninjago Cole set and the item number 2112 is emblazoned on the box.
 So what do these numbers mean?

 Item Number 1968

 A Simple Item Number Can Mean A Lot